Consistency model: Sequential consistency

 In sequential consistency, there is no notion of time or most recent write operations.
-There are some operations interleaving that is same for all processes.
+There are some operations interleaving that is the same for all processes.
 A process can see the write operations of all processes but it can just see its own read operations.
 Program order within each processor and sequential ordering of operations between processors should be maintained.
 In order to preserve sequential order of execution between processors, all operations must appear to execute instantaneously or atomically with respect to every other processor.

 These operations need only "appear" to be completed because it is physically impossible to send information instantaneously.
 For instance, in a system utilizing a single globally shared bus, once a bus line is posted with information, it is guaranteed that all processors will see the information at the same instant.
 Thus, passing the information to the bus line completes the execution with respect to all processors and has appeared to have been executed.
 Cache-less architectures or cached architectures with interconnect networks that are not instantaneous can contain a slow path between processors and memories.
 These slow paths can result in sequential inconsistency, because some memories receive the broadcast data faster than others.

 Sequential consistency can produce non-deterministic results.
 This is because the sequence of sequential operations between processors can be different during different runs of the program.
 All memory operations need to happen in the program order.